Injury Prevention Kimmswick, MO

 Injury Prevention in Kimmswick, MO.
-Whether you’re an athlete hoping for an opportunity at the next level, or you just retired and want to dedicate your time to camping, don’t let the fear of reinjury keep you from the happy, healthy lifestyle you desire.
-While our professional Kimmswick, MO physical therapists spend much of their time helping athletes and others heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your movement, muscle and joint strength, and flexibility to show you exercises that are proven to prevent injury.
+Whether you’re an athlete and want to improve your performance, or a recent retiree who wants to dedicate your time to taking ski vacations, don’t let the fear of reinjury keep you from the activities you love.
+While our professional Kimmswick, MO physical therapists spend much of their time helping athletes and others recover from injury, we are complete movement health specialists who can evaluate your movement, muscle and joint strength, and flexibility to show you techniques that are proven to prevent injury.
 Request an appointment at Axes Physical Therapy today or contact the location nearest you.

-Physical activity is an essential part of many Kimmswick, MO people’s lives.
-We love active endeavors such as playing sports, biking, and more.
-Furthermore, committing to an active lifestyle reduces the risk of significant health problems including type 2 diabetes, heart disease, eurodegenerative disease, mental health issues, and certain cancers.
-Not only can physical therapy with one of Axes’ licensed Kimmswick, MO physical therapists help you return to action and perform even better than before, but our injury prevention experts can help you reduce the risk of further injury by optimizing your overall movement health.
-All of our treatment plans, both when helping restore motion health and when looking to improve it, are based on evidence-backed techniques and are personalized to each client and the activities they want to return to.
+Physical activity is vitally important to many Kimmswick, MO residents.
+We love activities like playing sports, hiking, and more.
+Furthermore, pursuing an active lifestyle reduces the risk of significant health problems including type 2 diabetes, heart disease, dementia, depression, and certain cancers.
+Not only can physical therapy with one of Axes’ licensed Kimmswick, MO physical therapists help you come back even stronger after an injury, but our injury prevention professionals can help you reduce the risk of further injury by optimizing your overall movement health.
+All of our treatment plans, for both healing from and preventing injury, are proven to be effective and are customized for each client and the activities they want to return to.

-If you’ve recently sustained an injury, or have a persistent injury that is not getting better with time, contact the Axes Physical Therapy location nearest you in Kimmswick, MO for a no-risk, no-obligation injury screening.
-To reduce your chance of an injury and ensure that you can continue with your sport or hobby, read on below or call to speak to a physical therapist at your earliest convenience.
+If you’ve recently sustained an injury, or have a nagging injury that is not getting better with time, contact the Axes Physical Therapy location most convenient for you in Kimmswick, MO for a no-risk, no-obligation injury screening.
+To take preventative measures and protect your sport or hobby, read on below or call to speak to a physical therapist today.

-Injuries Axes PT Can Help Prevent in Kimmswick, MO
+Types of Injuries We Prevent Prevent in Kimmswick, MO

-2. Acute injuries are injuries that happen suddenly.
-Examples include landing on uneven ground or receiving a blow.
-These can result in bruises, sprains and strains, broken bones, and dislocations.
+2. Acute injuries are injuries that happen because of a specific and sudden trauma.
+Examples include falling or a sudden impact by an object or another person.
+These can result in bruises, twisting joints, broken bones, and dislocations.

 Some of the injuries we see most frequently, like rotator cuff tears, can either develop over time or occur suddenly.
-Other injuries, for example ACL tears, almost always occur spontaneously, with an immediate impact to or twisting of the knee.
+Other injuries, such as ACL tears, are almost always the result of trauma, with a sudden impact to the knee.

 Injury Prevention Kimmswick, MO | Sports Therapy | Physical Therapy Near Kimmswick